aws-samples/aws-ai-content-moderation-livestream/README.md

 If your CloudShell instance has older dependency libraries like npm or pip, it may cause deployment errors.
 To resolve this, click 'Actions' and choose 'Delete AWS CloudShell Home Directory' to start a fresh instance.

 ### Deploy the CDK package using CloudShell
-1. Clone the source code from GitHub repo:
+1. Clone the source code from GitHub repo
 ```
 git clone https://github.com/aws-samples/aws-ai-content-moderation-livestream
 cd aws-ai-content-moderation-livestream